xylvnking/xk-tensorflow-threejs-hand-detection/README.md

 I avoided using state to drive anything because performance was already heavy.
 I used a reference (useRef) in combination with React Three Fiber's useFrame hook which renders independently from React, saving me from re-renders due to state changes.

+The performance for this project on mobile isn't great.
+It's a lot to ask of lower end phones.
+It works but the initial load time is slow

 ## About the code

 It's pretty simple.